3JoB/telebot-docs/docs/guide/api/context.md

 })
 ```

-Telebot removed the old context interface and exposed it directly as a pointer.
+Crare removed the old context interface and exposed it directly as a pointer.
 Also, please don't try to take the context outside, as it is pooled and will be recycled after each processing.

-You can find the available Handler events [here](https://pkg.go.dev/github.com/3JoB/telebot/v2#pkg-constants).
+You can find the available Handler events [here](https://pkg.go.dev/gopkg.in/crare#pkg-constants).